 Will my life insurance premiums increase?

-Your life insurance premium is calculated on a stepped basis, which means it will generally increase each year.
-Premium changes happen on the next anniversary date on your policy.
+Your life insurance premium is calculated on a stepped basis, which means it will generally increase each year as you age and risk increases.
+Premium changes happen on the next anniversary date on your insurance policy.
 We’ll get in touch with you before your policy anniversary to let you know your new premium for the following year.

 In addition, your life benefit amount will be increased by 5% each year on your policy anniversary.
 This means your premium will also increase to reflect the higher level of cover.
 You can opt out of these automatic increases by contacting us.